Laura-lc/project/README.md

 ### **2.1.2  Inter-rater Agreement (IRA)**

-		Once we had the rated comment titles from all three raters, we scored the agreement score manually as follow:
+Next, we scored the agreement score for the rated comment titles manually as follow:

-		a) If the comment title had the same rating from both raters, we marked it 1.0;
+* If the comment title had the same rating from both raters, we marked it 1.0;

-		b) If the comment title had no more than one category difference, we marked it 0.5; For instance, if one rater gave the comment title a score of 3 and the other rater gave 2;
+* If the comment title had no more than one category difference, we marked it 0.5; For instance, if one rater gave the comment title a score of 3 and the other rater gave 2;

-		c) Otherwise, we marked it 0.0 (call these the disagreed comment title).
+* Otherwise, we marked it 0.0 (call these the disagreed comment title).

 For each pair of raters, the IRA is calculated as the average agreement score over all the shared comment titles.
 We calculated the Inter-rater Agreement (IRA) both including and excluding the comment titles marked as 0.

 ### **2.1.3  Extracting Comment Features for Each Category**

 We examined the comment titles that received identical ratings from at least two judges.

 We defined the following set of dimensions or features for classifying comment expressiveness:

-		1) comment length;
+- comment length;

-		2) number of instances of function/file/variable/constant, etc.
+- number of instances of function/file/variable/constant, etc.

-		3) whether comment contains bug number;
+- whether comment contains bug number;

-		4) whether the comment is for a merge commit;
+- whether the comment is for a merge commit;

-		5) whether the comment contains some special phrases, for example, “instead of”, “so that”, “for example”, “when”, “where”, etc.
+- whether the comment contains some special phrases, for example, “instead of”, “so that”, “for example”, “when”, “where”, etc.

-		The scripts for feature extraction is shown in featureExtraction.ipynb.
+We used script featureExtraction.ipynb to extract the features.
 After extracting features for the comment titles, we coded each comment title according to above dimensions.

 ### **2.1.4  Name entity replacement**

-		We observed that many of the comments, both comment title and comment body, include technical terms and project specific names of variables, function, file, constant, class, modules, etc.
+Because many of the comments, both comment title and comment body, include technical terms and project specific names of variables, function, file, constant, etc.

-		Before we extracted the features for all comment titles, We defined five standard terms: FILE, VARIABLE, FUNCTION, CONSTANT, and BUG_NUMBER, then we identified the file/function/variable/constant/bug number
+Before extracting the features for all comment titles, we replaced file/function/variable/constant/bug number to five fixed strings: FILE, VARIABLE, FUNCTION, CONSTANT, and BUG_NUMBER,
-		from the comments and replaced them with above standard terms respectively.

 The function names and variable names replacement scripts for each programming group are shown in the following files:

 	FunVarReplacementForPython.ipynb,
 	FunVarReplacementForC.ipynb
 	FunVarReplacementForJavaScript.ipynb,
 	FunVarReplacementForJava.ipynb

 The file names, constant names and bug numbers replacement scripts for all projects (all four programming language projects) are shown in the following files:

 	replaceFileNames.ipynb,
 	replaceConstants.ipynb,
 	replaceBugNumbers.ipynb

 To do the name entity replacement for each language group, the order to run the scripts should be: FunVarReplacement – replaceFileNames – replaceConstants – replaceBugNumbers

 ### **2.1.5  Decision tree**

 After running our feature extraction scripts, we had a set of features along with their features dimension values.

-		We separated the data into a training set versus a testing set and used the training set to train a decision tree classifier using sklearn module with entropy as splitting criterion.
+- first, separated the data into a training set versus a testing set and used the training set to train a decision tree classifier using sklearn module with entropy as splitting criterion.
 The scripts for building the decision tree is shown in buildingDecisionTree.ipynb

-		Once we had the decision tree, we applied the feature extraction script to all the comment titles of our projects to acquire the features, then turned the features into dimensions values for each comment title of each project.
+- then, applied the feature extraction script to all the comment titles of our projects to acquire the features, then turned the features into dimensions values for each comment title of each project.

-		Finally, we used the decision tree to categorize each of the comment titles from the project and get back a category from 1 to 3.
+- finally, used the decision tree to categorize each of the comment titles from the project and get back a category from 1 to 3.